pound-puppies/animal-advocacy/README.md

 ### 10 July 2023
 ## Project description with goals
 ### Description
 * Using the Austin Animal Center data from 2013 to present, our team will create a model to best predict whether an cat or dog will be adopted.
-The purpose is to give stakeholders (taxpayers, local government) can use the model as a tool to decide where to focus resources to increase adoption rates.
+The purpose is to give insight to animal shelters that can use the model as a tool to decide where to focus resources to increase adoption rates.
 The key is early intervention for cats/dogs to increase adoption resources on those with lower rates of adoption.

 ### Goals¶
 * Discover drivers of outcome